kfrajtak/pet-clinic/Homework.md

     - ./repo-with-configuration:/config
 ```

+As there is already similar repository that contains configuration for the MySQL (which is used in the following steps),
+I decided just to target [that repository](https://github.com/tscrypter/spring-petclinic-microservices-config).

 >- the services must be started in proper order as stated in the readme file.
 However, docker-compose cannot guarantee the adequate start order
 >    - can you figure out how this can be achieved?
 (0.5 pt)